While cover letters are mostly used for job applications, they’re also commonly requested as part of scholarship applications.

 Why write a scholarship cover letter?

 Scholarship committees get plenty of applicants with great grades, numerous extracurriculars, and high SAT scores.
-Applicants that don’t stand out will have a hard time getting noticed.
+So you need to make your application stand out in order to get noticed.

 Writing a scholarship cover letter gives you an opportunity to highlight your dedication, goals, and passion to the committee or organization granting the scholarship, greatly improving your chance of convincing them that you’re the best candidate to receive their assistance.

-Use your cover letter to explain some of your motivations, challenges in life, or accomplishments.
+You can also use your cover letter to explain some of your motivations, accomplishments, or obstacles you’ve overcome.

-It can be difficult to know how to sell yourself to a committee you’ve never met.
-If you’re having trouble knowing where to start or how to write your cover letter, it can be helpful to make an outline for yourself first.
+Selling yourself to a committee you’ve never met can be daunting.
+If you’re having trouble knowing where to start or how to write your cover letter, start by making an outline.

 Knowing how to format your cover letter is the first step.
 A cover letter’s basic structure can be broken down into five main components: